Should Your Child See a Doctor?

 Call Doctor Now or Go to ER

 - Your child looks or acts very sick

 - You think your child needs to be seen

 If your child’s illness or injury is life-threating, call 911.

 - Teething is a natural process.

-- It's harmless and may cause a little gum pain.
+- It's harmless and it may cause a little gum pain.

-- It doesn't cause fever or crying.
-If present, look for another cause.
+- It does not cause fever or crying.
+If these are present, look for another cause.

 - Gum Massage: